What is Wattpad?

 What do parents need to know about Wattpad?

 The range of content appropriateness is massive.
-I read the first chapter of the first book under teen fiction.
+We read the first chapter of the first book under teen fiction.
 There was a high school party, the main character’s two friends were drunk, the main character had found her boyfriend in bed with another girl, the main character alluding to her bisexuality, physical abuse from the main character’s ex-boyfriend, a drunken fight, and profanity.
 All in 5 minutes of reading!

 Labels for sexual content aren’t moderated.
 Wattpad expects that authors will mark their story as mature if it contains the following themes: explicit sex scenes, self-harm, and graphic violence.